Fifth Annual Young Writers and Artists Festival

 Grades 9-12: Open to Cleveland-area high school girls, the Young Writers and Artists Festival offers small workshops in poetry, fiction, and creative non-fiction.
 Each section offers students the opportunity to pursue their creative passions and develop their craft through working with a talented and accomplished professional writer or artist in a small workshop setting with other invested young writers/artists.
 Enrollment in each section is limited to 15 students.
 Students will not necessarily be placed in their first choice selections.

-Sarah Kay to Kick Off 2015 Young Writers Festival
+Sarah Kay and Jamaal May to Kick Off 2016 Young Writers Festival

 The Young Writers and Artists Festival woud like to extend a special thank you to the Hathaway Brown Parent Association for helping to underwrite this festival.